autopulated/dynamodm/readme.md

 ```

 ### async Model.toObject({virtuals, ...converterOptions})
-Convert a document into a plain object representation (e.g. suitable for JSON
+Convert a document into a plain object representation (i.e. suitable for JSON
 stringification):

 Note that this method is asynchronous (returns a Promise that must be awaited),